intel/llvm/sycl/doc/syclgraph/SYCLGraphUsageGuide.md

     CGH.parallel_for(...);
 }, {sycl_ext::property::node::depends_on{nodeB2, nodeC}});

-auto execGraphA = graphA.finalize();
 auto execGraphB = graphB.finalize();

-// Submit both graphs for execution, now that we have set up the correct
+// Submit both graphs for execution in the correct order, now that we have set
-// dependencies between them Queue.ext_oneapi_graph(execGraphA);
+// up the correct dependencies between them Queue.ext_oneapi_graph(execGraphA);
 Queue.ext_oneapi_graph(execGraphB);